-On Tuesday evening, after being , the Obama Administration abandoned plans to have “mystery shoppers” call primary care physicians to determine how easy or difficult it is to get a doctor’s appointment and whether being part of a government health insurance program impacted that ease or difficulty.
+On Tuesday evening, after being outed by the New York Times, the Obama Administration abandoned plans to have “mystery shoppers” call primary care physicians to determine how easy or difficult it is to get a doctor’s appointment and whether being part of a government health insurance program impacted that ease or difficulty.

 The original proposal from the Department of Health and Human Services, dated April 28, 2011, specified that a division of HHS would contact 465 Primary Care Physicians (PCPs) in each of nine states: “Each PCP’s office will be contacted twice; once using a privately insured patient scenario, and once using a publicly insured patient scenario.
 The scenarios will simulate requests for an appointment with the sampled PCP from a new patient with both public or private insurance and either an urgent medical concern or routine exam appointment.”

 HHS also planned to call 465 more PCPs (in total, not per state) who would “be informed about the study and asked directly if they are accepting new patients and how long it would take to obtain an appointment.
 The purpose of this additional data collection component is to evaluate the validity of the mystery shopper approach in generating accurate estimates of physician availability and timeliness of services.”
 Does anyone believe that a doctor really wants to tell a government questioner that he’s avoiding taking new government-funded patients?

 As the Times noted, “the decision [to abandon the “mystery shopper” plan], after criticism from doctors and politicians, represents an abrupt turnabout.
 On Sunday night, officials at the health department and the White House staunchly defended the survey as a way to measure access to primary care, and insisted that it posed no threat to privacy.”